elliottregan/working-with-ai-slides/slides.md

 <div class="mt-8 p-4 bg-blue-100 dark:bg-blue-900 rounded">

-💡 Think of context like RAM - more is better, but only if it's relevant to the current task
+💡 Think of context like a research library - having the right books on your desk helps, but too many unrelated books just clutter your workspace

 </div>